Gaz1676/java-project.3/README.md

   //////////////////////////////////////////////////////////////////////

-    * The member menu should allow the member to:
+    b.
+The member menu should allow the member to:

-        i.
-View their profile
+        i. *View their profile*

         ii.
 Update their profile